trinhlehainam/Isekaijitaku/forgejo/action-runner/windows/SETUP_GITEA_RUNNER.md

     - "seccomp=unconfined"

 host:
-  workdir_parent: "<work_dir>"
+  workdir_parent: "<work_dir>"  # Configurable via -WorkDir
 ```

-The paths in the config file are automatically set based on your installation space:
+If paths are not specified, they will default based on your installation space:
 - System-wide: Uses `%ProgramData%` and `%ProgramFiles%`
 - User space: Uses `%USERPROFILE%`